 At the end of a cruise, the Network Admin compiles all data from the various ship's systems, for example, all cruise CTD, XBT, TSG and sonar data.
 These data are then archived and burned onto a CD-ROM for distribution to the Chief Scientist, et al.

-A large portion of the MST's responsibilties center around the proper disposal of lab waste; monitoring of lab safety equipment such as eye-wash stations to make sure they are working and up to date; and ensuring the grantees use the proper procedures and safety precautions when handling dangerous chemicals or radioactive materials.
-The MST is in charge of all lab equipment, practices and safety procedures and has the final word on these matters.
+A large portion of the MLT's responsibilties center around the proper disposal of lab waste; monitoring of lab safety equipment such as eye-wash stations to make sure they are working and up to date; and ensuring the grantees use the proper procedures and safety precautions when handling dangerous chemicals or radioactive materials.
+The MLT is in charge of all lab equipment, practices and safety procedures and has the final word on these matters.